 My blog is a showcase and a platform for me to share my efforts and endeavours in electronics and related software.
 By documenting and cataloguing the projects I create, repairs I undertake, reviews and opinions I present, and making this all available I hope it will be at least interesting, useful and maybe even educational for others.
-As an (important) aside, I have chosen to use video extensively because I want to learn how to be succinct and talk *normally* when on camera – for some reason I seem to struggle to talk to a camera, I waffle, I say “Er” and “Um” far too many times, I don’t know how to leave gaps and I often say stupid or even wrong things, I generally feel a bit dumb when I am on video – doing this blog is my way of forcing myself to get over it – so apologies in advance if the videos are boring or not engaging, I am working on improving my video presentation ability.
+As an (important) aside, I have chosen to use video extensively because I want to learn how to be succinct and talk *normally* when on camera – for some reason I seem to struggle to talk to a camera, I waffle, I say “Er” and “Um” far too many times, I don’t know how to leave gaps and I often say stupid or even wrong things, I generally feel a bit dumb when I am on video – doing this blog is my way of forcing myself to get over it – so apologies in advance if the videos are boring or not engaging, I am working on improving my video presentation skills.

 Because this blog focuses on electronics you should know that I am not “qualified” in electronics or in software development.
 I have not had any formal education in either subject, what I know I have taught (or somehow know) myself, a fact that I am neither ashamed of – nor coy about.
 However, you should also know that the lack of formal qualification does not mean I do not take it seriously, I do – I have spent a lot of time learning to use, and a lot of money buying my test gear, machines and other paraphernalia that I use, I am IMHO competent and capable, safe and responsible so in that regard I am a professional engineer so I will do my very best to be accurate and factual with my content.
 I will of course not expect you to take my word for that, you can make your own judgement about my competence and capability if you do watch or read any of my content.

-For some reason that none of my family (me included) can explain, I had an overly natural competence when it came to practical, mechanical and electrical things that was somehow there, and this was very obviously present (so my folks and family tell me) from a very early age – I seemed to easily understand, I could establish facts I did not know by using facts that I did know to join the dots, and had a high rate of success of getting to the right answer (or maybe it was just me thinking that!).
-My ability to easily comprehend and physically do stuff was so natural and was driven by very strong and inbuilt intuition.
-By the time I was in my early teens I was that go-to person to fix anything from TV’s, HiFi, watches, domestic appliances, cars, bikes, engines, house and even commercial electrics, burglar alarms, telephones, CB and amateur radio, video game and slot machines and computers, basically if it was electrical or mechanical and I could take it apart and fix it – I did.
-I eventually get tired of being the “free community repair man” so I stopped fixing TV’s and turned my attention to a career instead – bizarrely and to the surprise of many that knew me – I did not take up a career in electronics.
+I grew up in Willesden in London, UK.
+From a very young age (maybe as young as 7) I was messing with electrical stuff.
+By the time I was in my early teens I was that go-to person to fix anything from TV’s, HiFi, watches, domestic appliances, cars, bikes, engines, house electrics, burglar alarms, telephones, CB and amateur radio, video game and slot machines and computers, basically if it was electrical or mechanical and I could take it apart and fix it – I did.
+I eventually got tired of being the “free community repair man” so I stopped fixing TV’s and turned my attention to a career instead – bizarrely and to the surprise of many that knew me – I did not take up a career in electronics.